slackapi/python-rtmbot/README.md

 #### Timed jobs
 Plugins can also run methods on a schedule.
 This allows a plugin to poll for updates or perform housekeeping during its lifetime.
 Jobs define a run() method and return any outputs to be sent to channels.
 They also have access to a SlackClient instance that allows them to make calls to the Slack Web API.

 For example, this will print "hello world" every 10 seconds.
-You can output multiple messages two the same or different channels by passing multiple pairs of [Channel, Message] combos.
+You can output multiple messages to the same or different channels by passing multiple pairs of [Channel, Message] combos.

     from core import Plugin, Job